 Japan – Epcot Shopping

 In general, there is only one shop available in the Japan Pavilion, and what a shop it is.
-The sprawling Mitsukoshi Department Store is part of an international department store chain, the Epcot location being the only in North America.
+The sprawling Mitsukoshi Department Store is part of an international department store chain, the Epcot location being the only one in North America.
 This huge store stocks an astonishing array of items, from Pokemon plushies and anime-themed socks to authentic kimonos and Japanese food items.
 There is also a Mitsukoshi Kiosk on the opposite side of the pavilion.

 PRO TIP: This is really one of those pavilions that can only truly be enjoyed by just taking some time to wander around and get lost in the network of rooms, shops, and winding pathways.
 We suggest you grab some baklava and a glass of sangria or frozen mint tea from Oasis Sweets & Sips and go exploring!